ceciliacase/money-coach-website/reviews.md

 ---

 > "This is the third budgeting course I've taken with Cecilia and the past three months have been personally transformative as a result!
 I began the process feeling a lot of anxiety about money and my finances after getting divorced, but after the first few classes it all suddenly felt manageable.
 Cecilia has a way of making you feel comfortable in class and she is skilled at facilitating difficult conversations with a lot of sensitivity (i.e. managing debt).
 She is able to explain budgeting in simple terms and make it all fun at the same time.
 I highly recommend her as a teacher! - Karina T.

 ---

+> From how I deal with it to how I use it, my relationship with money is getting better thanks in large part to Cecilia.
+I have worked with Cecilia during the first and second budget classes and have really enjoyed her approach, thoughtfulness and willingness to engage me and support my learning and growth.
+Cecilia is smart and enthusiastic and I would recommend taking the time to work with her when making important investments in yourself. - Robert p.
+S.

+---